grep & awk regex to print next word after pattern match

 Key Points to Remember:

-• -o: Outputs only the matched portion of the input.
+• -o flag: Outputs only the matched parts of the line, not the entire line.

 Syntax to capture content before a Pattern using grep